All Episodes

 You know, then you have people like Andy Young.

-Uh again, I didn't agree with a lot of the politics.
+Again, I didn't agree with a lot of the politics.

-Uh, you can look at Congressman uh John Lewis.
+You can look at Congressman John Lewis.

-Um what the thing that I I admire so much and I learned so much about is this whole peaceful protest when fire hoses are being turned on you, when rocks, bottles, etc.
+The thing that I admire so much and I learned so much about is this whole peaceful protest when fire hoses are being turned on you, when rocks, bottles, et cetera, are being thrown at you, when you gather, you march anyway, and in full, completely peaceful protesting with the worst vitriol and hatred thrown at you,

-And these brave founders of the civil rights organizations, and you know, resulting in the Civil Rights Act of 64 and the voting rights act of 65, amazing accomplishments, and they've made our country a better place because of their courage.
+And these brave founders of the civil rights organizations and, you know, resulting in the Civil Rights Act of 64 and the Voting Rights Act of 65, amazing accomplishments, and they've made our country a better place because of their courage.

-The amazing support now we're seeing for Donald Trump in the black community as he sets one record after another of low unemployment rates in the black community, Hispanic community, Asian community, women in the workforce, youth unemployment.
+The amazing support now we're seeing for Donald Trump and the black community as he sets one record after another of low unemployment rates in the black community, Hispanic community, Asian community, women in the workforce, youth unemployment.

 Because you look at any city in America that's been run by liberal Democrats for decades, they have failed the people in these cities.